Discover the Red-winged Blackbird Mating, Nesting, Feeding Habits

 Habitat and Range

-Their breeding range can be from Southern Alaska through Central Canada and South through all 50 US states.
+Their breeding range stretches from southern Alaska through central Canada and south through all 50 United States.

-Their range can go further South to the Florida Keys and the Bahamas.
-Their adaptability is the reason they were once one of the most abundant species.
+Their winter range extends further south to the Florida Keys and the Bahamas.

-Red-winged Blackbird populations have been declining due to population control, habitat loss, and agricultural land use change.
+Unfortunately, Red-winged Blackbird populations have been declining due to factors like habitat loss, changes in agricultural practices, and population control measures.

 red-winged fledgling perched on tree limb